 The Task Force’s efforts are a spark that will lead to more improvements in the future and Craftsbury’s transportation officials now find themselves in the traffic calming business, enthusiastically implementing changes to a rural transportation system in order to make the community a safer place for all.

-Gina Campoli is the former Environmental Coordinator at the Vermont Agency of Transportation and now lives and works from her home in Craftsbury, Vermont.
+Gina Campoli is the former Vermont Agency of Transportation Environmental Policy Manager.
+She lives and works from her home in Craftsbury, Vermont.